ONSgeo/geospatial-training/_docs/guides/python_install_anaconda.md

 ## Before you start:

+The goal of this guide is to create a Python virtual environment which will support geospatial work in Python.
+A virtual environment has two components: the Python interpreter that the virtual environment runs on, and a folder containing the libraries installed in the virtual environment.
+The main reason we use virtual environments is to isolate different Python projects because Python cannot simultaneously use multiple versions of the same package.
+The isolated environment also ensures that there are no complications with different tasks requiring different and conflicting dependencies.

-You will need to install **Anaconda** This is a Python distribution used for data science, [more information here](https://www.anaconda.com/download).
+Before you create the Python virtual environment, you will need to install **Anaconda**.
+This is a distribution of Python used for data science, [more information here]((https://www.anaconda.com/download).

 If you are part of another government department and using a networked laptop, please approach your IT team for how to install Anaconda Suite.